bluenviron/gortsplib/README.md

   * Sessions and connections are independent
   * Read streams from clients with UDP, TCP or TLS/RTSPS
   * Write streams to clients with UDP, UDP-multicast, TCP or TLS/RTSPS
-  * Provide SSRC, RTP-Info automatically
+  * Provide SSRC, RTP-Info to clients automatically
   * Generate RTCP receiver reports automatically
 * Utilities
   * Encode and decode RTSP primitives, RTP/H264, RTP/AAC, SDP